Transfesa: Overview

-In August 2007 Deutsche Bahn acquired a majority stake in the company.
-The takeover was approved in 2008, with Deutsche Bahn acquiring 55.1% of the company for €135million.
-RENFE and SNCF are minority shareholders.

-In 2022, its shares were distributed between Deutsche Bahn Ibérica Holding (70.29%), Renfe (20.35%), treasury stock (9.11%) and minority shareholders (0.24%).
+In August 2007, the German state-owned railway operator Deutsche Bahn announced that it would acquire a majority stake in Transfesa.
+During 2008, the takeover was approved by regulators, after which Deutsche Bahn gained a 55.1% of the company in exchange for €135million.
+Minority shareholders include Renfe and SNCF.
+By 2022, ownership of Transfesa was distributed between Deutsche Bahn Ibérica Holding (70.29%), Renfe (20.35%), treasury stock (9.11%) and minority shareholders (0.24%).